Jonas Raess

 Jonas Raess (born 8 March 1994) is a Swiss long-distance runner.
 He competed in the 5000 metres at the 2020 Olympics.
 Additionally, he earned a gold medal at the 2019 Universiade.
 Currently, he holds the national title for the 5000 metres and national records for the indoor and outdoor 3000 metres as well as the indoor 5000 metres.

 Career and background

 Jonas Raess began his professional career much later on, around 2019, once he had completed his education and graduated with a bachelor's degree.
 The earlier half of his career was plagued by injuries, which caused Swiss Athletics to remove him from its youth team at a certain point.
-Often, he would spend his time eagerly training and injured himself repeatedly as a result of the intense strain put on his body.
-Now, he is much careful with his training and has learned to pace himself in-between practice sessions.
-He knows that he could potentially ruin himself if he pushes too much trying to keep up with his teammates, who are younger and faster than him.

 He credits his mother for getting him into running when he was young.
 He entered into an annual running event for children and that sparked his interest in the sport.
 He did road races but never ran on a track until 2004.
 He was invited to join TV Unterstrass and trained at the club under Hansruedi Ilg.
 Then, he changed to LC Regensdorf where Ruedi Meier coached him.
 He is also a member of the On Athletics Club that is led by American long-distance runner and head coach Dathan Ritzenhein.